Physiotherapy Electives in Bolivia

 - 义工角色： To gain experience from local staff and add to your previous physiotherapy training

-- 经验要求： You must be a student studying physiotherapy.
-If you are not an elective student, please go to our standard Physiotherapy in Ghana project page
+- 经验要求： You must be a student studying physiotherapy and you must speak intermediate Spanish.
+If you are not an elective student, please go to our standard Physiotherapy in Bolivia project page

 - Accommodation: Host family